qiime2/amplicon-docs/docs/explanations/getting-started.md

 ### Learning with the tutorials

-After you have a working installation of QIIME 2, you can read and work through the [](moving-pictures-tutorial).
+After you have a working deployment of QIIME 2, you can read and work through the [](moving-pictures-tutorial).
 This is the resource that most new users start with to learn.
 In this tutorial, you'll carry out a full microbiome analysis, from raw sequence data through visualizations and statistics.
-This is a pretty typical amplicon analysis workflow, so after you understand it, you can adapt it for your own analysis.
+This is a pretty typical amplicon analysis workflow, so after you understand it you can adapt it for your own analysis.

 If you'd like to get more of a feel for what QIIME 2 can do before you invest in installing it, we also recommend the [](moving-pictures-tutorial).
-That document has all of the results pre-generated and linked from the document, so as you read you can interact with the `Results` that would be generated by each step.
+That document has all of the results pre-generated and linked from the document, so as you read you can interact with the results that would be generated by each step.

-[^q2-rebrand]: We are currently (25 February 2025) preparing to rebrand the QIIME 2 Framework.
- The working title of the new project is `cottonwood`, though that may change.
- After the rebrand, QIIME 2 as a product will still exist, but will be used to refer to the *amplicon distribution of QIIME 2* (which is what most people already think of when they hear *QIIME 2*).
- We hope that this will reduce confusion and support the development of an extensible, accessible, and reproducible ecosystem of biological data science tools.
+### Getting help

+Remember, the [QIIME 2 Forum](https://forum.qiime2.org) is where you can get free technical support and connect with other microbiome researchers.
+We look forward to seeing you there!

 [^developing-plugins]: If you become interested in building and distributing your own QIIME 2 plugins, for marker gene or any other type of analysis, you can refer to our developer manual, [Developing with QIIME 2](https://develop.qiime2.org).

 [^power-user]: When you're ready to learn a lot more about how the QIIME 2 Framework works, and how you can leverage it to become a QIIME 2 power user, you can refer to our book on that topic, [Using QIIME 2](https://use.qiime2.org).
   Using QIIME 2 provides information that is relevant across all QIIME 2 distributions and plugins, not just the amplicon distribution.

+[^view-options]: Other options for viewing `.qza` and `.qzv` files are discussed [here](https://use.qiime2.org/en/latest/how-to-guides/view-visualizations.html).

+[^provenance-in-artifacts]: Data provenance is some of the metadata that is stored alongside your data in `.qza` and `.qzv` files.
+  Retaining provenance information without a centralized database is one of the reasons why QIIME 2 produces `.qza` and `.qzv` files, as opposed to just outputting data on its own (e.g., in `.fasta` or `.biom` files).